theAXdev/theAXDEV/README.md

 I am a data-centric professional working at the intersection of **data engineering**, **analytics engineering**, **machine learning**, and **business intelligence**.
 I design and deploy end-to-end data solutions — from raw data pipelines in SQL and Python, through star schema data warehouses, to interactive Power BI and Excel dashboards that drive real strategic decisions.

-My **AXdev Analytics Portfolio** is a growing collection of production-grade analytics projects — each with a full technical report, interactive dashboard, and structured GitHub documentation — spanning healthcare, commercial, workforce, and digital media analytics.

-As **dev Tobs**, I create data and analytics engineering content across LinkedIn, TikTok, and Instagram — making complex data concepts accessible to the next generation of analysts and engineers.

 ---

 ## 🛠️ Tech Stack